-This lesson will help students create their own personalized career & financial plan - this 30 minute lesson is designed to use the lesson guide below in tandem with an 18 min. guided facilitation video.
+This lesson will help students create their own personalized career & financial plan - this 35 minute lesson is designed to use the lesson guide below in tandem with the guided facilitation video.
 Students create their own plan during the video.
 Remaining time is spent on questions and reflection.